konveyor/tackle2-ui/docs/local-minikube-setup.md

 The preferred local development for the tackle2-ui is to install the Konveyor operator on a minikube instance.
-When the operator is installed and running, the ui development server can attach to it and use the running hub api.
+When the operator is installed and running, the UI development server can attach to it and use the operator's hub api.
 There will also be a running UI instance to work with.

 The setup process follows the general steps: